-Also, the draft rule relates to Item 35 of Schedule 1 Subject matter for the NER.
+Also, the rule as made relates to the subject matter in Item 35 of Schedule 1 of the NER.
 That item provides that the Commission may make a rule relating to confidential information held by a registered participant and AEMO.